rtas2026/rtas2026.github.io/_pages/home.md

 ## Welcome

-Welcome to **RTAS 2026: Responsible and Trustworthy Agentic Systems**, a symposium in the **AAAI 2026 Fall Symposium Series**.
+Welcome to **TAS 2026: Trustworthy Agentic Systems**, a symposium in the **AAAI 2026 Fall Symposium Series**.

 Agentic systems, in which large language models (LLMs) plan, invoke tools, retrieve external knowledge, and act autonomously over multiple steps, are moving from research prototypes into consequential, real-world decision making.
 Our ability to guarantee that these systems are fair, private, safe, and accountable has not kept pace.
-RTAS convenes the artificial intelligence community to treat responsibility as a first-class design objective that is engineered, measured, and governed across the full lifecycle of an agent.
+TAS convenes the artificial intelligence community to treat responsibility as a first-class design objective that is engineered, measured, and governed across the full lifecycle of an agent.
 The symposium is organized around two complementary themes:

 1. **Trustworthy agentic systems by design** : fairness, privacy-preserving and federated learning, safety and alignment, robustness, explainability, plan and autonomy specification, reliable and distributed execution, and rigorous evaluation of multi-step agent behavior.
 2. **Accountable governance and societal impact** : auditing and assurance, standards alignment (NIST AI RMF, ISO/IEC, EU AI Act), human oversight and accountability, societal impact, and open shared infrastructure.

 The two and one-half day format prioritizes discussion and collaborative production over passive presentation.
-Rather than a sequence of talks, RTAS is built around shared target problems, working groups, and breakout sessions that produce concrete artifacts: open benchmarks, evaluation protocols, red-teaming playbooks, and a community research roadmap.
+Rather than a sequence of talks, TAS is built around shared target problems, working groups, and breakout sessions that produce concrete artifacts: open benchmarks, evaluation protocols, red-teaming playbooks, and a community research roadmap.

 <p align="center">
-  <a href="https://rtas2026.github.io/">RTAS 2026</a> &bull; Part of the
+  <a href="https://tas2026.github.io/">TAS 2026</a> &bull; Part of the
   <a href="https://aaai.org/conference/fall-symposia/">AAAI Fall Symposium Series</a>
 </p>